bsmith89/StrainPGC-manuscript/doc/manuscript/manuscript.md

 inferred from StrainFacts, and the height of colored bars indicates strain abundance normalized to total *E. coli* abundance in the sample.
 For donors, samples are ordered arbitrarily.
-Recipient samples are ordered by collection day and include samples at baseline (labeled “B”) collected before initial FMT treatment, samples collected before each of up to six maintenance FMT doses (labeled “M1” to “M6”), and up to three follow-up samples (labeled “F1” to “F3”).
-For a subset of recipients, samples were also collected after antibiotic treatment and before FMT (labeled “pA”, post-antibiotics).
+Recipient samples are ordered by collection day and include samples at baseline (labeled "B") collected before initial FMT treatment, samples collected before each of up to six maintenance FMT doses (labeled "M1" to "M6"), and up to three follow-up samples (labeled "F1" to "F3").
+For a subset of recipients, samples were also collected after antibiotic treatment and before FMT (labeled "pA", post-antibiotics).
 For each donor, one strain (tan in D44, aqua in D97) showed a high rate of engraftment in recipients at follow-up. **(B)** Comparison of shell gene content between inferred strains from the FMT experiment (18 strains) and *E. coli* strains from